AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AWS China Support**.
 Both Controller and gateway can be launched in AWS China.
 Follow the `AWS China Controller Startup Guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-china-controller-startup-guide.html>`_ to get started.

+- **Spoke CIDRs Summarization support** allows you to reduce the number of routes advertised by Aviatrix Transit GW to VGW, to overcome the VGW limit of carrying a maximum of 100 routes.
+Click `here <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-to-summarize-spoke-vpc-cidr-ranges>`_ for configuration details.

 3. Ease of Use
 ---------------